 Taxation of Capital Gains

 Capital gains are typically taxed as ordinary income, but profits from selling shares in domestic corporations not traded on stock exchanges incur a 15% capital gains tax.
-Gains from stock exchange-listed shares are taxed at 0.6% of the gross selling price, while sales of non-business real estate face a 6% final withholding tax based on the higher fair market value or sales price.
+Gains from stock exchange-listed shares are taxed at 0.6% of the gross selling price, while sales of non-business real estate face a 6% final withholding tax based on the higher of the fair market value or sales price.

 Dividend Taxation